Offering Meals for the Community

 It is a tradition for Buddhist lay followers to offer meals to the monastic community.
 Monastics are dependent on lay people to provide food each day because they are not permitted to cook or store food.
 Traditionally a meal offering is made to honor a special event in someone’s life, such as a birthday or a marriage.
 It is also frequently done in memory of a family member on their three months or one year death anniversary.
 But meals can be bought at any non-retreat times and for any reason.
 What matters most is that it is done in the spirit of generosity.

 Many monastics, residents, and visitors to Bhavana have digestive trouble with heavily spiced and/or spicy foods.
 Out of compassion for them please heavily limit or avoid the use of spices in food offered.
 If you will be providing the whole meal it is a good idea to contact the Kitchen Manager concerning diet restrictions for Bhante G's diet and that of other residents.
-There should always be a simple American dish offered to accommodate those who cannot eat Sri Lankan food.
+There should always be a simple American dish (meatless ones such as vegetable lasagna, macaroni and cheese, cheese pizza, green bean casserole, deviled eggs, etc.) offered to accommodate those who cannot eat Sri Lankan or International foods.
 Thank you for your understanding.

 How to Arrange a Meal Offering